-While the scriptures do not specifically mention gambling, it provides us with clear principles that can guide us:
+While the scriptures do not specifically mention gambling, it provides us with clear principles that can guide us to answer this question:

-First: Gambling is a means of getting rich quick or of seeking fortune apart from constructive labor or work “…If a man will not work, he shall not eat” (2 Thessalonians 3:10).
+First: Gambling is a means of getting rich quick or of seeking fortune apart from constructive labor or work.
+The Bible says, “…If a man will not work, he shall not eat” (2 Thessalonians 3:10).
 “Wealth gotten by vanity shall be diminished: but he that gathereth by labour shall increase”; ” for riches certainly make themselves wings; they fly away as an eagle toward heaven” (Proverbs 13:11; 23:5).

-Second: Gambling leads to the love of money “For the love of money is the root of all evil: which while some coveted after, they have erred from the faith, and pierced themselves through with many sorrows” (1 Timothy 6:10).
+Second: Gambling leads to the love of money.
+The Bible says, “For the love of money is the root of all evil: which while some coveted after, they have erred from the faith, and pierced themselves through with many sorrows” (1 Timothy 6:10).
 Gambling is a form of covetousness.
-The Tenth Commandment admonishes us not to covet (Exodus 20:17).
+And the Tenth Commandment admonishes us not to covet (Exodus 20:17).

 Third: Gambling can become addictive.
 Many homes have been destroyed by this addiction.
 In 1 Timothy 5:8, Paul says that a person who refuses to care for his family is worse than an infidel.
 Parents must provide for their children (2 Corinthians 12:14) and eat the bread of their labors (2 Thessalonians 3:12).